What is a Tear Sheet?

-Valuation Ratios – It is something that is very important from an M&A perspective, as it measures the key ratios for comparison purpose.
-It gives ratios like P/E, EV/Revenue, EV/ EBITDA based on last year, current year and on the next year’s estimates.
+4. Valuation Ratios – It is something that is very important from an M&A perspective, as it measures the key ratios for comparison purposes.
+It gives ratios like P/E, EV/Revenue, EV/ EBITDA based on last year, current year, and on the next year’s estimates.

-Abbreviated Financials – It gives a bird’s eye view of all three components of financial statements.
+6. Abbreviated Financials – It gives a bird’s eye view of all three components of financial statements.
 It contains the income statement, balance sheet, and cash flow statement.
-It gives the overall numbers that are relevant for a quick analysis such as sales, gross profit, EBITDA, pretax income and net income.
-The Balance Sheet contains details about fixed assets, cash, total assets, long-term debt, current liabilities and shareholders’ equity.
-It also contains break-up of cash flow from operating, investing and financing activities, which is crucial to understanding the company’s cash flow.
+It gives the overall numbers that are relevant for a quick analysis such as sales, gross profit, EBITDA, pretax income, and net income.
+The Balance Sheet contains details about fixed assets, cash, total assets, long-term debt, current liabilities, and shareholders’ equity.
+It also contains a break-up of cash flow from operating, investing, and financing activities, which is crucial to understanding the company’s cash flow.

-Stock Performance – It shows the return generated by the stock over 1-month, 3-month, 6-month and 12-month periods.
+7. Stock Performance – It shows the return generated by the stock over 1-month, 3-month, 6-month, and 12-month periods.